 The story of Mother Crewe, a classic piece of Old Colony lore, is one that is frequently told and re-told in Plymouth as we approach Halloween.
-Like so many folktales, it is usually recounted in such a manner that history and legend blend together and it is difficult to tell where one ends and the other begins.
+Like so many folktales, it is usually recounted in such a manner that fact and fiction become blurred.
+One hearing the story should wonder: is there any actual history to it?
+First, the story…

 Ansel Ring, who had been a good mariner, soon became a Jonah.
 Ships on which he sailed tended to have back luck.
 One day he shipped out of Plymouth on a schooner and they encountered a storm while not yet out of Plymouth Bay.
 His fellow sailors threatened to toss him over board to rid themselves of the curse.
 Ansel decided to save them the trouble, asking the skipper if he could use one of the boats to row himself ashore.
 The captain told him to do as he pleased but warned that the surf was too rough and he would surely be drowned.
 Nonetheless, Ansel departed in the small boat and the sailors watched as waves swamped the dinghy and Ansel’s lifeless body was tossed upon Duxbury Beach.

 According to the tale, Ansel and Molly’s children all met grim fates.
 One of their sons took his father’s profession as well as his name.
 The younger Ansel sailed on the General Arnold, a privateer during the Revolution.
 Departing Boston on Christmas Eve 1778, the General Arnold was caught in a fierce winter storm and put into Plymouth Bay.
 The ship ran aground and partially sank in shallow water.
 Exposed on the deck of the ship to the freezing storm which did not let up for days, most of the sailors perished, including Ansel Ring.
 They were interred in a mass grave on Burial Hill in Plymouth, the site marked by a marble obelisk.